 How to watch the first presidential debate between Trump and Biden

-President Trump and Joe Biden will meet on Tuesday, September 29 in Cleveland for the first presidential debate.
+President Trump and Joe Biden will meet tonight in Cleveland for the first presidential debate.
 The debate will be moderated by "Fox News Sunday" anchor Chris Wallace.

 "CBS Evening News" anchor Norah O'Donnell will lead coverage on CBS broadcast stations, and she will be joined by "CBS This Morning" co-host Gayle King and "60 Minutes" correspondent and CBS News senior political analyst John Dickerson.
 Former Obama senior adviser Valerie Jarrett and former Trump chief of staff Reince Priebus will also provide analysis.

-On CBSN, "Red & Blue" will have a preview show at 5 p.m., with pre-debate coverage beginning at 8:30 p.m., hosted by Elaine Quijano.
+Pre-debate coverage begins at 8:30 p.m. on CBSN, hosted by Elaine Quijano.
 There will be post-debate analysis starting at 11 p.m.

 The debate, which will be in Cleveland, Ohio, will include six 15-minute segments "dedicated to topics announced in advance in order to encourage deep discussion of the leading issues facing the country," the Commission on Presidential Debates said in a statement.